Smoke Shops UDC Amendment

 The process to adopt the regulations included the following:

 - October 17, 2023 Mayor and Council considered the proposed Smoke Shop UDC Amendment, and continued the item to receive additional community input.

 - September 13, 2023 The City of Tucson Planning Commission held a Public Hearing on the proposed Smoke Shop Unified Development Code (UDC) amendment.
 At that meeting, the Planning Commission voted 7-0 to forward a recommendation to the City of Tucson Mayor and Council.
 Materials from that public hearing may be found on the Planning Commission page here.

 - August 16, 2023 The City of Tucson Planning Commission held a Study Session on the proposed Smoke Shop UDC amendment.
 At that meeting, the planning commission reviewed the proposal and voted 11-0 to forward the item to a Planning Commission Public Hearing.
 Materials from that study session may be found on the Planning Commission page here.

 - February 7, 2023 Mayor and Council requested that Planning and Development Services Department staff initiate the development of language to establish regulations for smoke shops to address their impacts on youth, public health, and the community.
 Planning and Development Services conducted research, consultation, stakeholder engagement, geospatial analysis, and outreach to interested parties and the general public during the development of the regulations.

 Mayor and Council Public Hearing

 Details, including the agenda and materials may be found at the Mayor and Council Agenda page here.
-Materials are generally posted about a week prior to the meeting date.

 Planning Commission Public Hearing